rxjs-ninja/rxjs-ninja/libs/rxjs/string/README.md

 |
 [Changelog](https://github.com/rxjs-ninja/rxjs-ninja/blob/main/libs/rxjs/string/CHANGELOG.md)

 `@rxjs-ninja/rxjs-string` provides operators for querying, filtering and modifying string values, and Observable for generating string emitters.

+### Function and Operator categories

+- Create - Functions and Operators for creating Observable string values
+- Convert - Operators to convert strings to other types
+- Filter - Operators for filtering Observable string sources for truthy values
+- Mapping - Operators that provide mapping to strings from other value types
+- Modify - Operators for modifying string values
+- Query - Operators that return non-string values based on querying string values

 For example, you can use the `fromString` to generate a sequence of strings and check they include a string using `include`.
 We can also `titlize` strings.

 ```ts
 import { fromString, includes, titleize } from '@rxjs-ninja/rxjs-string';